majilokesh/IIITB_TLC/README.md

 3. Red on highway and green on farm way
 4. Red on highway and yellow on farm way

+# About iverilog and GTKWave
+Icarus Verilog is a Verilog simulation and synthesis tool.
+It operates as a compiler, compiling source code written in Verilog (IEEE-1364) into some target format.
+For batch simulation, the compiler can generate an intermediate form called vvp assembly.
+This intermediate form is executed by the ``vvp'' command.
+For synthesis, the compiler generates netlists in the desired format.
+The compiler proper is intended to parse and elaborate design descriptions written to the IEEE standard IEEE Std 1364-2005.

+GTKWave is a VCD waveform viewer based on the GTK library.
+This viewer support VCD and LXT formats for signal dumps.
+Waveform dumps are written by the Icarus Verilog runtime program vvp.
+The user uses $dumpfile and $dumpvars system tasks to enable waveform dumping, then the vvp runtime takes care of the rest.
+The output is written into the file specified by the $dumpfile system task.
+If the $dumpfile call is absent, the compiler will choose the file name dump.vcd or dump.lxt, depending on runtime flags.

 # BLOCK DIAGRAM
  ![image](https://user-images.githubusercontent.com/72696170/181302041-489c49ad-2ba5-4083-ac92-8a216c5a46e1.png)